 Follow the steps below to set up ExpressVPN on Firewalla:

-2. Copy the Username & Password under Manual Configuration -> OpenVPN (https://www.expressvpn.com/setup#manual), and paste it into Firewalla App -> VPN Client -> profile-> create 3rd party VPN.
+- Copy the Username & Password under Manual Configuration -> OpenVPN (https://www.expressvpn.com/setup#manual), and paste it into the Firewalla app -> VPN Client -> Profile -> Create 3rd Party VPN.

-3. Download the OpenVPN file and import the profile to the Configuration section.
-Or you can open the file, copy and paste the content under the text field.
+- Download the OpenVPN file and import the profile to the Configuration section.
+Or, you can open the file and copy and paste the content in the text field.

-2. Open Firewalla App -> VPN Client -> profile -> create 3rd party VPN.
+- Open the Firewalla App -> VPN Client -> Profile -> Create 3rd Party VPN.
 Enter your Surfshark account credentials.

-3. Import the config file you downloaded previously.
-Or you can open the file, copy & paste the content under the text field.
+- Import the config file you downloaded previously.
+Or, you can open the file and copy and paste the content in the text field.

 Follow the steps below to set up NordVPN on Firewalla:

-1. Go to server picker on the NordVPN website.
-Tap on Show available protocols button.
-Download the configuration file depending on the connection protocol you want to use.
+- Go to the server picker on the NordVPN website.
+Tap on the Show available protocols button.
+Download the configuration file for the connection protocol you want to use.

-3. Import the config file you downloaded previously from the NordVPN website.
-Or you can open the file, copy & paste the content under the text field.
+- Import the config file you downloaded previously from the NordVPN website.
+Or, you can open the file and copy and paste the content in the text field.

 IPVanish VPN (Requires additional configuration)

-(Per IPVanish support, new IPVanish profile will have CA cert content embedded.
-Below steps should not be needed anymore, they are here in case you run into problems)
+Per IPVanish support, new IPVanish profiles will have CA cert content embedded.
+The steps below should no longer be necessary, but they are here in case of problems.

-2. Open file 'ca.ipvanish.com.crt' using text editor, copy all the content
+- Open the file 'ca.ipvanish.com.crt' using a text editor and copy all the content.

-3. Open file 'ipvanish-XX-XX-XXX-XXX.ovpn' using text editor, find the line "ca ca.ipvanish.com.crt"
+- Open file 'ipvanish-XX-XX-XXX-XXX.ovpn' using a text editor and find the line "caca.ipvanish.com.crt".

-5. Save it and import the new file to Firewalla VPN client.
+- Save it and import the new file into your Firewalla VPN Client.